mrirfanto/github-repos-explorer/README.md

 This project integrates with the GitHub API v3.
 For more information about the API, visit:
 [GitHub API Documentation](https://developer.github.com/v3/)

+Note: The GitHub API has rate limits.
+Using a personal access token increases your rate limit from 60 requests per hour to 5,000 requests per hour.

 ## Development